dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 Raise exceptions in the code, and return the database's own error messages.

-Before the END;insert the following:
+Before the END, insert the following:

 ```SQL
 exception